peteash10/2017-body-of-work/words/1 - Opening Statement.md

 </li>

 <li id="fn9">
 <p>As a Victorian city at the heart of the Industrial Revolution, Birmingham grew rapidly and always attracted immigrants, notably Irish, Indian/Pakistani, Caribbean and recently East European.
-Raw <a href="https://en.wikipedia.org/wiki/Demography_of_Birmingham">demographic numbers</a> imply a multicultural community <a href="https://en.wikipedia.org/wiki/Demography_of_Birmingham#Ethnicity">local breakdowns</a> reveal a city quite strongly divided on ethnic lines.
+While headline <a href="https://en.wikipedia.org/wiki/Demography_of_Birmingham">demographic numbers</a> imply a multicultural community, <a href="https://en.wikipedia.org/wiki/Demography_of_Birmingham#Ethnicity">local breakdowns</a> reveal a city quite strongly divided on ethnic lines.
 Questions about Birmingham&#39;s fluid identity are fraught with complexity and often oversimplified for political gain.&nbsp;<a href="#fnref9" rev="footnote">&#8617;</a></p>
 </li>

 <li id="fn10">